Raj5222/Postgresql-DB-Restore-From-Backup-File/README.md

-# 🚀 PostgreSQL DB Restore — Smart Surgical Restore Script
+# 🚀 PostgreSQL DB Restore — Selected Data Restore Script
 ### 🤙📖 What's the Vibe?

-This script performs a **Surgical Restore** of your PostgreSQL data from a backup `.dump` file directly into a live database.
+This script performs a **Restore** of your PostgreSQL data from a backup `.dump` file directly into a live database.

 Unlike those boring scripts that blindly overwrite everything, this tool lets you: